View Document Text

 Proxy Voting Policies - No Authority

-Proxies are sent out from our clearing firm NFS directly to our clients, (the account holder of
+Proxies are sent out from our clearing firm NFS directly to our clients, (the account holder of record).

-means of receiving their proxies directly other than hard copy in the mail.
+receiving their proxies directly other than hard copy in the mail.

 ITEM 18 FINANCIAL INFORMATION